kingjuno/amfoss-task/introspection/README.md

 ## Why we choose must you?
   - Well I dont have a specified answer for this question but I simply love to learn new stuffs ,So i am sure I will be doing good and meet the expectations of club. :)
-  - Anyway I will giving the maximum effort i can give .
+  - Anyway I will be giving the maximum effort i can give .

 ## What is your plan for next 6 months?
   - After dealing with flutter for amfoss-task I really love Flutter so I would be concentrating more on android app development.